Misinformation: Brian Southwell, PhD

 Infectious Disease Prevention & Control: Richard Reithinger, PhD

-Richard Reithinger, Vice President of Global Health at RTI, is available to comment on infectious disease prevention and control, global COVID-19 vaccine distribution and vaccine diplomacy.
+Richard Reithinger, Vice President of Global Health at RTI, is available to comment on infectious disease prevention and control, global COVID-19 vaccine distribution, COVID-19 booster shots and vaccine diplomacy.

 Epidemiology: Pia MacDonald, PhD

 Pia MacDonald, Epidemiologist and Senior Research Director of Public Health, is using her experience from past pandemics to track the potential spread and impact of the COVID-19 pandemic.
 Dr. MacDonald can provide insights and recommendations for best practices for effective COVID testing, contact tracing and screening processes to curb infection rates and protect lives.

 Economic Recovery and Repair: Sara Lawrence

 Sara Lawrence is an economic development expert and Program Director of Economic Development at RTI.
 She can speak to the economic recovery process geographic regions across the U.S. are facing, and will continue to face, due to the COVID-19 pandemic.

 Meera Viswanathan is the Director of the RTI-UNC Evidence-based Practice Center.
 Dr. Viswanathan is available for comment on her findings in a recent publication, which suggests that screening methods are highly likely to miss people infected with COVID-19.
 She can discuss the key measures that could make COVID-19 screening more effective.

 Chronic Diseases and COVID-19: Rachel Nugent, PhD